ivoyager/ivoyager-changelogs/README.md

 ### Changes
 * Improved Planetarium GUI visibility control.
 GUI won't disapear when mouse in margin between GUI and screen edge.
 * Planetarium uses common MainMenu rather than its own menu.
+This allows add-ons or other external code to use MainMenu API to add buttons for Planetarium.
 * Copyright notices updated for 2020.

 # _godot-3.2_ branch